ApiniLabs/PAC-ID/README.md

 - Add `id segment`s that partition by resource type or domain. (e.g. a CDS can only provide more information about Chromatography runs, but not MS runs)

 - Using the key/value syntax (`id segment key` `:` `id segment value`) with [well-known `id segment keys`](well-known-id-segment-keys.md) enables `PAC-ID` routing in generic contexts.

+See [recommendations](/recommendation-for-identifier-structure.md) for best practices on structuring the identifier.

 ## PAC-ID Extension